International Stars Shine at the 27th Shanghai International Film Festival

 Chen sees contemporary Chinese filmmaking at an inflection point.
 “In recent years, with the sensation caused by Chinese-language films such as ‘Ne Zha’ on the international stage, the Chinese film industry has garnered increasing attention,” she observes.
 SIFF’s role as “a significant film festival in China and Asia, has also played an important role in bridging Eastern and Western civilizations.”

-Written by Yetao Gu, additional reporting by China Daily, Xinhua and Variety.
+Written by Yetao Gu, additional reporting by China Daily, Xinhua.

 If you liked this article why not read: China Film Festival 2025 Launches in London